 Red-Osier Dogwood Frame Basket

 An abundance of easily accessed and harvested native materials very suitable for basketry grow in our northern region.
-In this class we will make a frame with striking red osier dogwood and then weave a basket with a handle using a mixture of cattail and iris leaves, basswood fiber, willow bark and sweet grass.
+In this class we will make a frame with striking red osier dogwood and then weave a basket with a handle using a mixture of cattail and iris leaves, basswood fiber, willow and sweet grass.
 Students will learn a variety of techniques that enhance the fabric texture of your basket beyond the basic over/under pattern that is traditionally used when weaving a basket.
-How to make cordage and twining and wrapping techniques will be taught.
-Feel free to bring other flexible materials such as fabric, leather, ribbon, and the like to incorporate them into your basket.
-Beginners are welcome, as with a little enthusiasm and no previous basket-making experience participants leave the workshop with a fine looking basket.
+Students will be taught how to make cordage, and twining and wrapping techniques.
+Feel free to bring other flexible materials such as fabric, leather, ribbon, and the like to incorporate into your basket.
+Beginners are welcome, as with a little enthusiasm and no previous experience, participants leave the workshop with a fine-looking basket.